ZoomInfo

 You also need engagement data from your own systems to track how accounts interact with your brand.
 This helps you understand which messages resonate and which tactics drive progression.

 For most companies, the first step is getting all their data in one place.
 ZoomInfo GTM Workspace provides comprehensive contact, company, and intent data needed to power an ABM strategy.
-Tools like GTM Studio help orchestrate custom workflows, while AI-powered assistants like CoPilot surface critical account insights for sales and marketing teams.
+Tools like GTM Studio help orchestrate custom workflows, while AI-powered assistants surface critical account insights for sales and marketing teams.

 Measuring ABM requires a shift away from traditional lead-based metrics like cost-per-lead.
 The focus is on account-level progress and revenue impact.
 The right key performance indicators help you understand if your strategy is successfully engaging target accounts and moving them through the buying journey.